ishwarya1524/zynck_project/README.md

 ### WaterTable

-This is a fullstack project depends on MERN stack that allows users to create, edit and manage dynamic tables.
+WaterTable is a dynamic fullstack application that is build on the MERN stack that allows users to customize, create , edit and manage flexible data tables with ease.
+This application supports 10+ different datatypes to work with.
+This application also supports full control over structure and content

 ## Features